tillgrallert/TeachingTei/slides/slidesDHLeipzig2015/TeiDHLeipzig2015-Arabic.md

 - We can talk about the real world using natural languages because we know that some types of word are closely associated with real, specific, objects
 - Proper names and technical terms are canonical examples of this kind of word
-- ‘*ʿUṭūfetli Meḥmet ʿAlī Bey Efendi*’ refers to a single real world entity; ‘Lyon’ and ‘River Thames’ to others: a specific place, a specific river respectively
+- '*ʿUṭūfetli Meḥmet ʿAlī Bey Efendi*' refers to a single real world entity; 'Lyon' and 'River Thames' to others: a specific place, a specific river respectively
 - When we translate between natural languages, usually the proper names don't change, or are conventionally equivalent

 # How do we represent this association?